mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 If at this point you're feeling a little uncomfortable, that's OK.
 Once a value is inside **Eff** you shouldn't really be pulling it back out without a very good reason.
-But, we're dealing with JavaScript code here, and managing the impedance mismatch so consumers of our bindings don't have to is probably reason enough.
+But we're dealing with JavaScript code here, and managing the impedance mismatch so consumers of our bindings don't have to is probably reason enough.
 In any case, the callback function wouldn't be very useful if it was pure!